TCLee-tech/Google-Challenge-Labs/Cloud Architecture - Design, Implement and Manage/Build and Deploy a Docker Image to a Kubernetes Cluster.md

 ```
 docker push gcr.io/[Project_ID]/echo-app:v1
 ```
-To verify, in Cloud console > Container Registry > confirm that container image has been uploaded
+To verify, in Cloud console > Container Registry > confirm that `echo-app` container image has been uploaded in [Project_ID] repo.

 <hr>